sgwilym/slideriser/README.md

 How the slides are styled, ordered or laid out is completely up to you.
 You can even have different elements as the first children of the containing div.

-The slider adjust its own size automatically based on the size of your largest slide.
+The slider adjusts its own size automatically based on the size of your largest slide.

 Still, it's a good idea to avoid altering style attributes that are intrinsic to the operation of the slider, such as 'display' and 'position'.
 Sliderise may not work as expected if you change these attributes.